 "I recommend to my clients that while you are using phentermine prescription appetite suppressant that you use this time to initiate a healthy and appropriate calorie diet.
 Our goal is that you continue this diet after discontinuing phentermine so that you may continue to maintain the fat loss that you achieved while taking phentermine.

 Diets I have studied and personally followed include Weight Watchers and the Zone Diet.
 These two diets, in particular, have been proven in clinical trials to be the two most effective for weight loss.
-Any diet plan that includes a wide variety of food, including a healthy intake of fruits and vegetable, avoiding heavily processed foods and limiting excess calories, is appropriate for long term health and weight maintenance.
+Any diet plan that includes a wide variety of food, including a healthy intake of fruits and vegetables, avoiding heavily processed foods, and limiting excess calories, is appropriate for long-term health and weight maintenance.
 If you are interested in following higher fat diets such as the Atkins diet or the Bulletproof diet, I highly recommend that you obtain your Apolipoprotein genotype testing, a simple blood test, to be sure you won’t be causing more harm than good to your body following such an approach.

 Include protein in every meal.
 Protein will make you feel fuller and more satisfied longer than fats or carbohydrates.
 It also makes your body more energy to digest protein."
 Dr. Michelle Parsons.